-Q: Can you describe for us what OneShield’s OneShield’s Services Designer is?
+Q: Can you describe for us what OneShield’s Services Designer is?

 In addition, it also includes a host of prebuilt services and interfaces.
-These services support entity and data management, product structure management, and rules and transaction processing such as rating, statistics generation, full policy transaction creation and execution etc. — basically all the things that are essential to conduct insurance processing through APIs.
+These services support entity and data management, product structure management, and rules and transaction processing such as rating, statistics generation, full policy transaction creation, and execution, etc. — basically all the things that are essential to conducting insurance processing through APIs.

 Q: How does OneShield’s Services Designer differ from the OneShield Enterprise Platform:

 It doesn’t, it was architected on the same exact platform.
 With everything we develop, we standardized on a consistent structure and format for accessing these services and although it enhances the overall offering for our clients using these services does not require deep knowledge of how the OneShield platform works internally.